 UE Subscription data is enhanced to include an indication that whether the UE is allowed to operate as a UE reader.
+This is concluded only for topology 2 which is not pursued in Rel-19 time-frame.

-8.3 Interim Conclusion on Key Issue #3
+8.3 Conclusion on Key Issue #3

 8.3.1 General